eosnetworkfoundation/product/transactions/read-only/parallel.md

 - `read-only-write-window-time-us`: time in microseconds the `write` window lasts.
 For this option to take effect, `read-only-transaction-threads` must be set to greater than 0.
 Default to `200,000` microseconds.
 - `read-only-read-window-time-us`: time in microseconds the `read` window lasts.
 For this option to take effect, `read-only-transaction-threads` must be set to greater than 0.
 Default to `60,000` microseconds.

 Note: `read-only-max-transaction-ms` (time in milliseconds a read-only transaction can execute before being considered invalid) was considered.
-But to keep new options minimal, for now, use the existing `max-transaction-time` for read-only transactions.
+But to keep new options minimal, for now, read-only transactions will have an enforced wall-clock deadline limit automatically determined from `read-only-read-window-time-us` and `max-transaction-time` (see "Window Processing" section for more details).

 ### Data Structures

 Three queues are proposed: the existing internal priority queue in `execution_priority_queue` of appbase is replaced with read operation queue and write operation queue, and a new read-only transaction queue is added.
-- `read operation queue` stores read operations safe to read-only transaction execution.
-Those operations are executed in both `read window` and `write window`. `appbase`'s `post` method is enhanced to have a new parameter indicating operation type.
+- `read operation queue` stores read operations which are safe to execute on the main thread in parallel with read-only transactions executing on separate threads.
+Those operation are executed during both the `read window` and `write window`.
-- `write operation queue` stores write operations not safe to read-only transaction execution.
-Those operations are only executed in `write` window.
+- `write operation queue` stores write operations which are not safe to execute concurrently with read-only transaction execution.
+Those operations are only executed during the `write window`.
 - `read-only transaction queue` stores read-only transactions.
 It is a deque.

 ### Window Processing

 In `write window`, operations in `write operation queue` and `read operation queue` are executed by the main thread, while read-only transactions are queued in the read-only transaction queue for later execution in the `read window`.
 To select next operation to execute, priorities of the front operation in `write operation queue` and the front operation in `read operation queue` are compared; the one with higher priority is chosen.
 If the priorities are tied, the sequence numbers (`order` field in the existing code base) are compared; the one scheduled earlier is selected.
 This is the existing behavior.

-In `read window`, only operations in `read operation queue` are executed by the main thread, and transactions in read-only queue are executed by the read-only.
-Design details are:
+In `read window`, operations only in `read operation queue` are executed by the main thread, and transactions in `read-only transaction queue` are executed under the restrictive context of read-only transactions in parallel within the read-only threads.
-- At the start of `read-window`, all threads in the pool are signaled to start process read-only transactions.
+- At the start of `read window`, all threads in the pool are signaled to start processing read-only transactions.
 Each thread enters a loop of pulling one transaction a time from the front of the read-only transaction queue and executing it.
 New incoming read-only transactions are placed at the back of the queue.
 The queue is protected by mutex.
 - If less than 5% (hardcoded for now) of `read-only-read-window-time-us` time remains in the `read window`, a thread will stop scheduling new transaction for execution and exit the execution loop.
-- At the end of the window, non-finished transactions are put to the front of the read-only transaction queue so that they can be executed the first in the next round.
+- At the end of the window, unfinished transactions are put to the front of the `read-only transaction queue` (a deque) so that they can be executed the first in the next round.
+For implementation simplicity and execution efficiency, the original order of unfinished transactions are not preserved.
+Unfinished transactions are likely to have been scheduled in a close range of time period and they are all read-only.
+Their execution order might not matter much.
-- Transactions exceeding `max-transaction-time` will be discarded and a proper response will be sent back.
+- Transaction exceeding wall-clock deadline for read-only transactions will be discarded and a proper response will be sent back.
+The wall-clock deadline for a read-only transaction is calculated by adding a duration (in microseconds) to the start time of its execution.
+The duration value will initially be set to the lesser of `read-only-write-read-window-time-us * 95 / 100` and the existing `max-transaction-time * 1000`.
+Note that the 95 in the formula is assuming the 5% hardcoded value for when to stop scheduling new transactions in the execution window.
+The code will only have one source of truth for that hardcoded 5% number and compute the other derived numbers appropriately to remain consistent.
 - Before a transaction is selected for execution, it is desirable to check if the HTTP connection is still up.
 If not, simply discard the transaction.
 A warning log or a stats should be generated so the node operator can adjust the configuration options or take any other actions like throttling read-only transactions.